CBIIT/mistelilab-hifens/Figure2_B_E/Fig2_B_K.md

 Recursively search the `ObjectLevelData` directory and its sub-directories for files whose name includes the RegEx patterns defined two chunks above.
 The `path_list` function outputs absolute file names.
-`path_list` is a list containing all the filen ames on a per cell-level.
+`path_list` is a list containing all the file names on a per cell-level.

 ``` r
 list_files <- function(x) {